academic-resources/odin/objects-constructors.md

 const variable = 'property'** myObject.variable // this gives us 'undefined' because it's looking for a property named 'variable' in our object** myObject[variable] // this is equivalent to myObject['property'] and returns 'Value!'
 ```
-** If you are feeling rusty on using objects, now might be a good time to go back and review the content in [__Fundamentals 5__](https://www.theodinproject.com/courses/foundations/lessons/fundamentals-part-5) from our JavaScript Basics course.**
+** If you are feeling rusty on using objects, now might be a good time to go back and review the content in [__Fundamentals 5__](https://www.theodinproject.com/courses/foundations/lessons/fundamentals-part-5) from our JavaScript Basics course :**

 ---